 Wow, if you ever wanted to learn about Rugged DevOps (some call in DevSecOps), sit down for a spell with Shannon Lietz, Ian Allison, and Scott Kennedy from Intuit.
-We discussed a number of important topics including internal war games, culture hacking, gamification of Rugged DevOps, and starting as a small team.
+We discussed many important topics, including internal war games, culture hacking, gamification of Rugged DevOps, and starting as a small team.
 There are 100 gold nuggets in this conversation for novices and experts alike.
-Just yesterday Shannon shared her story on the first stop of the Nexus World in Dallas TX.
+Just yesterday Shannon shared her story on the first stop of the Nexus World in Dallas, TX.
 She'll also be with us in Chicago on April 27th.
 To catch Shannon as a keynote on the Nexus World Tour, register here.

 Derek: We're at the RSA 2016 Conference DevOps Connect Event.
 I have some of the Intuit DevOpsSec team here with me today.
-We're going to talk to them a little bit about Rugged DevOps and how things work over at Intuit.
+We'll talk to them a little bit about Rugged DevOps and how things work over at Intuit.
 Let’s start with some introductions.

 Ian: I'm Ian Allison.
-I help run the Red Team at Intuit, which is, I guess you'd say, an interesting way of taking control of security at our company.
+I help run the Red Team at Intuit, which is, I guess you'd say, an interesting way to take control of security at our company.
 We try to get ahead of the attackers by basically being the attackers.
 We're essentially ethical hackers.
-We go after all of our own stuff to make sure we can find where the deficiencies lie in all of our software.
+We go after all our own stuff to ensure that we can find where the deficiencies lie in all our software.

 Shannon: I'm Shannon Lietz.
-I've been working at Intuit three-and-a-half years and helped to found the 24 x7 DevSecOps capability at Intuit, leading the Red Team, our security operations capability, our cyber SOC, and what we also consider “blue teaming:” being able to hunt for defects.
+I've been working at Intuit three-and-a-half years and helped find the 24 x7 DevSecOps capability at Intuit, leading the Red Team, our security operations capability, our cyber SOC, and what we also consider "blue teaming:" being able to hunt for defects.

-The organization has really had to transform how we do software development, because we're a 30-year-old software company.
-We are now seeing the traditional way of putting together software really embracing DevOps.
-For us, it's been exciting to really work in the industry with Rugged DevOps, trying to help build security into the DevOps movement.
+The organization has had to transform how we do software development, because we're a 30-year-old software company.
+We are now seeing the traditional way of putting together software that embraces DevOps.
+For us, it's been exciting to work with Rugged DevOps in the industry to help build security into the DevOps movement.

 Scott: I'm Scott Kennedy.
 I run the forensics and threat intelligence part of cyber work.